 - who was disqualified from holding office;

-- who had previously retired or who had been obliged by these Clauses to vacate office;
+- who had previously retired or who had been obliged by the constitution to vacate office;

 - who was not entitled to vote on the matter, whether by reason of a conflict of interest or otherwise;

 if, without the vote of that charity trustee and that charity trustee being counted in the quorum, the decision has been made by a majority of the charity trustees at a quorate meeting.

 (2) Sub-clause (1) of this clause does not permit a charity trustee to keep any benefit that may be conferred upon him or her by a resolution of the charity trustees or of a committee of charity trustees if, but for sub-clause (1), the resolution would have been void, or if the charity trustee has not complied with clause 7 (Conflicts of interest).

 (1) The charity trustees may appoint one or more members of the CIO to act as unpaid “ambassadors” (“the Ambassadors”).
 The charity trustees shall adopt such terms of appointment for the Ambassadors as they shall deem appropriate including (but not limited to) eligibility, duration of appointment, and role.